apache/lucenenet/websites/site/contributing/documentation.md

 - Tool name: `javadoc2markdown`
 - [NuGet feed here](https://dev.azure.com/lucene-net/Lucene.NET/_packaging?_a=feed&feed=lucene-net-tools)

-### Building the docs

-- Checkout the Lucene.Net release tag to build the docs against
-- Execute the `./websites/apidocs/docs.ps1` script to build and serve the api docs website locally for testing.
-  - Example: `./websites/apidocs/docs.ps1 -LuceneNetVersion 4.8.0-beta00008`
-  - will serve a website on [http://localhost:8080](http://localhost:8080)
-  - It will take quite a while (approx 10 minutes) to build

 ### Publishing the docs

+> [!NOTE]
+> Before publishing, when testing locally ensure that both the "Improve this doc" button on each documentation page and the "View Source" button (when viewing a Class) links correctly to the newly created version branch on GitHub.

+- Create and checkout a new branch based on the release tag on the main branch with the name: `docs/[Version]`, for example `docs/4.8.0-beta00008`.
+This branch is used for linking to on the API docs "Improve this Doc" and "View Source" buttons.
+Then build the docs, for example: `./websites/apidocs/docs.ps1 -LuceneNetVersion 4.8.0-beta00008` (For testing [see above](#build-script-1)).
+- Commit and push any changes you may need to make for the API docs.

-- Checkout the Git repo that hosts the documentation: https://github.com/apache/lucenenet-site/tree/asf-site _(ensure you have `asf-site` branch checked out, not `master`)_
+- Checkout the Git repo that hosts the documentation: https://github.com/apache/lucenenet-site/tree/asf-site _(ensure you have `asf-site` branch checked out, not `master`)_.
-- Create a new folder in this repo: `/docs/[Version]`, for example: `/docs/4.8.0-beta00008`
+- Create a new folder in this repo: `/docs/[Version]`, for example: `/docs/4.8.0-beta00008`.
 - Copy the build output of the documentation site to this new folder.
 The build output will be all of the files in the `./websites/apidocs/_site` in your main Lucene.NET checked out Git repository.
-- Commit and push these changes
+Commit and push these changes.
 - The new version documentation will be live.
 Due to the amount of new files committed, the new files may take up to 60 minutes to become live.
 - Next the website needs updating which is a manual process currently:
   - In the `./websites/site/download` folder there should be a document per release.
 It's normally fine to copy the document of the latest release for the same major version.
 For a new major version some modifications may be needed.